-In the early days of Google, people would search for things using two to three very descriptive words.
+In the early days of Google, people would search for things using two to three very descriptive words or keywords.
 Today, thanks to smart phones, we often search by asking complete questions or making full sentences.
 Thus, the search strings (words used to conduct a search) have grown from about three a decade ago to nearly eight today.

 But we still search like we did then...using words.
 Words are the key.

-And the more words a website has about a given topic, the more likely it is to match what people are looking for.
+And the more clearly descriptive word combinations a website has about a given topic, the more likely it is to match what people are looking for.

 For example.
 Say you want to know how to unclog a drain.
 You enter "how to unclog a drain" into the search engine and it returns a list of possible results.
 You scan through to see which you think would best solve your problem and click on it.
-At the website, you scan the article and either choose to read it all or look for another.
+Once you arrive on the page, you scan the article and either choose to read it all or look for another.

-The example is one that I used for a prospective client.
+This example is one that I used for a prospective client.
 I checked and oddly, not a single plumber in the Lake Charles area answers this question on their website.
 This is important because if they did, they would get lots of people here finding them.
 But none do.
-In fact, only one has very much searchable content yet this question is not on their site.
+In fact, only one has very much searchable content, yet this core plumbing question is not even on their site.

 Plumbers in Lake Charles, LA are really missing an opportunity.
 "How to unclog a drain" or some variance of that query is the top question people ask of plumbers worldwide.
 That should be the first thing a plumbing website in Lake Charles or anywhere adds to their website, but few do.

 In other words, few have searchable content...